-I’m not an expert on global viruses, but I do know a thing or two about surviving and thriving in business during a financial crash and successfully riding the wave that is coming – so in this article I’m going to share with you my experience and top tips for survival.
+I know a thing or two about surviving and thriving in business during a financial crash and successfully riding the wave that is coming – so in this article I’m going to share with you my experience and top tips for survival.

-Here are my top tips for you if you have a business of any type during this challenging period in history.
+Here are my top tips for you if you have a business of any type during an economic downturn.

 - Remain a level-headed business owner